 Image shows SARS-CoV-2 (in yellow), also known as 2019-nCoV, the coronavirus that causes COVID-19.
+But since the pandemic, more mutations have occurred in the form of variants.
 Credit: National Institute of Allergy and Infectious Diseases, Rocky Mountain Laboratories, an agency of the National Institutes of Health

 Florida’s official COVID-19 “positivity rate” is at odds with rates reported by the renowned tracker run by Johns Hopkins University.
 The official state rate is around 5 percent; Johns Hopkins says it’s closer to 12.

 As is common with statistics, data can be analyzed and interpreted in various, even contradictory, ways.

 Florida Sen. Linda Stewart wants to know why Florida is using the rosiest interpretation, and she has a theory why:

 “To open early!” she told the Phoenix in a telephone interview Friday.
 “We’re not at or below 5 percent — never have been.”

 Stewart wrote a letter to Gov. Ron DeSantis Thursday asking him to explain why the Florida Department of Health says Florida’s positivity rate — a measure of infections confirmed among people tested — is dramatically lower than the one reported by Johns Hopkins.

 Reporting the lower rate, she said, gives Floridians a false sense of security.

 “Floridians deserve the utmost accuracy and transparency when faced with literal life-and-death decisions,” Stewart continued in a written statement.

 “The governor has used the state’s positivity rate as a justification in his rush to re-open and overturn local government restrictions, even though the calculations by the experts at Johns Hopkins paint a completely different picture that suggests a more careful approach would be appropriate to protect the health and safety of our citizens.”